A Direct Proof of the Short-Side Advantage in Random Matching Markets: Introduction

 \section{Introduction}

 In this paper, we study the deferred-acceptance algorithm for the stable matching problem.
 In the balanced case with $n$ doctors and $n$ hospitals, it is known that the proposing side has a significant advantage in terms of the ranks of their assigned partners.
-Take, for example, a random matching market, where the preference lists of each doctor and each hospital are sampled uniformly and independently at random.
-Then, under the doctor-proposal deferred-acceptance algorithm, each doctor has an expected rank for their partner of order $\log n$ while each hospital has an expected rank for its partner of order $\frac{n}{\log n}$~\cite{Pit89, Wil72}.
+Take, for example, a random matching market, where the preference lists of each doctor and each hospital are complete lists, sampled uniformly and independently at random.
+Then, under the doctor-proposing deferred-acceptance algorithm, each doctor has an expected rank for its partner of order $\log n$ while each hospital has an expected rank for its partner of order $\frac{n}{\log n}$~\cite{Pit89, Wil72}.
 Recently, Ashlagi et al.~\cite{AKL17} proved that this advantage is reversed in an unbalanced market with $n+1$ doctors and $n$ hospitals.
-Now, the doctor-proposal deferred-acceptance algorithm produces a stable matching where each hospital is matched to a doctor it ranks at the order of $\log n$ on average and each doctor is matched to a hospital they ranks at the order of $\frac{n}{\log n}$ on average.
+Now, the doctor-proposing deferred-acceptance algorithm produces a stable matching where each hospital is matched to a doctor it ranks at the order of $\log n$ on average and each doctor, excluding the one unmatched (unemployed) doctor, is matched to a hospital it ranks at the order of $\frac{n}{\log n}$ on average.